timtroendle/possibility-for-electricity-autarky/report/main.md

 :   National capacity factors for PV and wind for each hour of the year for the years between 1985-2015 and 1980-2016 are taken from renewable.ninja [@Pfenninger:2016; @Staffell:2016].

+Sonnendach.ch

+:   Dataset comprising all roofs in Switzerland and their eligibility for roof mounted PV [@SwissFederalOfficeofEnergy:2018].
+This dataset is used to build a statistical roof model for Switzerland, but also all other countries in Europe.

 ## Analysis steps

 ### Land cover data